 Mailing List: mailto:firstname.lastname@example.org

-We're the Portland State University Summer of Code team, hoping to participate in a seventh year of this fine activity.
-In the past six years, we've successfully mentored 34 students through projects in a variety of areas ranging from the immediately practical to the forward-looking esoteric.
+Portland State University is one of the founding organizations of the Google Summer of Code program.
 Our specialty is projects that clearly benefit the student, the open source community, and society in general, but have no obvious fit in the standard mentoring organizations.
-In particular, we tend to focus on small-scale or individual, risky but promising open source "seed" projects that we think will grow into something great.
+In particular, we tend to focus on small-scale or individual risky-but-promising open source "seed" projects that we think will grow into something great.
 We also do well with students whose coding projects have an academic bent.
-We like to mentor projects in the technology end of the open source space, including Linux kernel driver work and open hardware/software systems work with a solid code component.
-That said, a number of our projects have been at the applications level as well; one of our strengths is the ability to track down mentors for a wide variety of different kinds of activity.
-Portland, Oregon is an amazing place, and we're lucky to have access to a strong, diverse open source community.
+We often mentor projects in the technology end of the open source space, including hardware/software systems work with a solid code component.